plaintool/notetask/README.md

 ### Summary

 The status bar provides a concise, real-time overview of the current task list.
 These values are dynamically calculated based on either the full list of the current group or the currently selected tasks.
+Settings are configured through the context menu on the status bar.
 It displays:
+- **Zoom Precentage** allowing you to enlarge or reduce the view
 - **Text encoding** (e.g., UTF-8) and **line ending** style (e.g., CRLF)
 - **Completed tasks / Total tasks**
 - **Total amount spent / Total amount for all tasks** — useful for shopping lists or financial tracking